 You can see the list here.
 The list of increases and decreases is roughly 60 / 40.
 The biggest shock will be at the 30+ hotels moving from Category 5 (12,000 – 16,000 points per night) to Category 6 (20,000 – 25,000 points per night).
 That is a big jump.

 It was interesting to see the fantastic St Regis in Istanbul, where I was last week (review to follow), dropping to Category 6.
 With room rates in Istanbul at record lows at the moment, however, a redemption will still not be great value.
 Rooms were selling for €260 when I was there compared with 30,000 points.
 I would usually expect more than double the value for an SPG redemption.

 In the UK, The Park Lane Hotel in London jumps from Category 5 to 6.
-This hotel is currently coming to the end of a massive refurbishment so the increase may be justified – see the new room photo above.
+This hotel is currently coming to the end of a massive refurbishment so the increase may be justified.
 The Great Northern Hotel at Kings Cross is also increasing to Category 6 just a few months after joining SPG.